 Is Blue Nevus Cancerous?

-If you’re undergoing a skin cancer screening in Houston, you’re probably expecting your dermatologist to be looking for moles with changing appearances, or signs of Melanoma.
-But there are several other skin lesions that Houston dermatologists look for during skin cancer screenings, including a Blue Nevus.
+If you’re undergoing a skin cancer screening, you’re probably expecting your dermatologist to be looking for moles with changing appearances, or signs of Melanoma.
+But there are several other skin lesions that dermatologists look for during skin cancer screenings, including a Blue Nevus.
 A Blue Nevus is a blue colored mole that can be present at birth or develop later in life.
 Blue Nevus’ typically present on the head, neck, back of the hands, sacral area, and the feet.
 If you’re told that you have a Blue Nevus after a skin cancer screening, one of your first questions might be, “Is it cancerous?”
 Well, there are two types of Blue Nevus’ – a common Blue Nevus, which is benign, and a cellular blue nevus – which can undergo a malignant transformation.

 What are the Differences Between a Common Blue Nevus and a Cellular Blue Nevus?